container-storage-interface/spec/spec.md

 * A Plugin SHOULD NOT assume that it is in the same [Linux namespaces](https://en.wikipedia.org/wiki/Linux_namespaces) as the Plugin Supervisor.
   The CO MUST clearly document the [mount propagation](https://www.kernel.org/doc/Documentation/filesystems/sharedsubtree.txt) requirements for Node Plugins and the Plugin Supervisor SHALL satisfy the CO’s requirements.

-##### Cgroup Isolation
+##### Cgroups Isolation

 * A Plugin MAY be constrained by cgroups.
-* An operator or Plugin Supervisor MAY configure the devices cgroup subsystem to ensure that a Plugin MAY access requisite devices.
+* An operator or Plugin Supervisor MAY configure the devices cgroups subsystem to ensure that a Plugin MAY access requisite devices.
 * A Plugin Supervisor MAY define resource limits for a Plugin.

 ##### Resource Requirements